michael-etzkorn/scripts/README.md

 - [ ] Generate `.tex` documentation from `.anno.json` files that use Chisel's `RegField`
 ### `ChiselWrapper.py`
 - Currently supported by [this fork](https://github.com/hdl/pyhdlparser) of HDLParse.
+- With decent accuracy, and a few known issues, produces blackbox boilerplate collateral for Chisel RTL that interfaces with Verilog.
+VerilogParser's regexes can be modified to include logic in the type search for some simple SV blackbox support.